TrashLobster/currency_exchange_interface/README.md

 Challenges/what I have learned:

 - Utilise dictionaries to manage widget creations (rather than creating similar widgets by writing out the same code over and over again, use a dictionary to loop through and retrieve information)
-- Create a tkinter app in a class instead
+- Create a tkinter app in a class instead to encapsulate the code